linrunner/tlp-doc/usage/tlp.rst

     sudo tlp discharge [BAT0|BAT1]

-BAT0 selects the main battery, BAT1 the auxiliary/Ultrabay battery for discharge.
+`BAT0` selects the main/internal battery, `BAT1` the auxiliary/Ultrabay battery for discharge.
 The command continously shows remaining capacity and estimated discharge time.
 Discharging may be stopped at any time with :kbd:`Control-C`.